intelligence38000/android-docs/src/pages/java/overview/index.md

 ### Access tokens

 If you plan to use any of our APIs such as directions, geocoding, navigation, etc. you'll need to have a Mapbox access token which you'll pass in as a parameter.
 An access token isn't needed if you plan to use the Mapbox Java SDK only for GeoJSON parsing or Turf calculations.
-Read [this document](https://www.mapbox.com/help/create-api-access-token/) to learn more about access tokens.
+Learn more about [how access tokens work](https://www.mapbox.com/help/create-api-access-token/).

 ### Point object